nair0lf32/zer0ne-blog/content/posts/RCE/index.md

 I was much frustrated by this upon my learning journey so I need to do some ranting.
 When people told you that you needed solid networking knowledge to be a hacker they were not kidding.
 I won't teach networking to you all here, or how to get RCE (that would be disrespectful) so if you stumble on some words please use GOOGLE.

 In SandBoxed platforms like tryhackme or Hackthebox (for elitists) they provide you a VPN connection to the target machine.
 They basically put you in the same network as the target machine.
 This is why you can easily exploit RCE vulnerabilities in these platforms.
 You can just run your exploit and it will work because you are in the same LAN as the target machine.
-The tun0 interface provides you a confortable private IP address that you can use to communicate with the target machine.
+The tun0 interface provides you a comfortable private IP address that you can use to communicate with the target machine.

 But in real life, you are probably not in the same network as the target machine.
 You are over WAN, on the internet, that big cluster of LANs.
 You can't just communicate with any machine on internet because well, there are basic security measures or else anyone would be a hacker (lol).
 I will proceed now by talking about my Own setup and how I exploited RCE vulnerabilities over internet.